hugopl/batata/README.md

 | Alt+Numbers      | Show tabs 0-9.                         |
 | Ctrl+?           | Show the list of shortcuts.            |

+# Why this name?

+[Lucas Schulze](https://github.com/lucschulze) uses the word "potato" and/or "batata" as values for things when debugging stuff, everyone likes batatas.

 # Current Status

 As a _eat your own dog food_ enthusiast I currently using it every day, however it still